On the Utility of Domain-Adjacent Fine-Tuned Model Ensembles for Few-shot Problems: DAFT Models

-We consider two broad NLP tasks with datasets from different sources \cite{huggingface_data, cornell_movie_data, kaggle_tweet_data}, for (1) Sentiment Analysis (positive or negative sentiment): Amazon polarity, Cornell Movie, IMDB, SST2, Tweet sentiment, and Yelp Polarity; and (2) Textual Similarity (if two sentences are similar): MRPC, QQP, STS-B (details in Appendix \ref{appndx_subsec_dataset}).
+We consider two broad NLP tasks, (1) Sentiment Analysis (positive or negative sentiment) and 2) Textual Similarity (if two sentences are similar). \iia{Although there are (currently) $1667$ and $936$ \daft models available for sentiment analysis and textual similarity task in Hugging Face platform, to mitigate the risk of benchmark data leakage, we chose to create our own \daft models by fine-tuning the base models with specific datasets}\footnote{The performance of \daft models downloaded directly from Huggingface are analyzed further in Appendix \ref{sec:from_internet}.}~\citep{huggingface_data, cornell_movie_data, kaggle_tweet_data}.
+The datasets for Sentiment Analysis are: Amazon polarity, Cornell Movie, IMDB, SST2, Tweet sentiment, and Yelp Polarity; and for Textual Similarity: MRPC, QQP, STS-B (details in Appendix \ref{appndx_subsec_dataset}).